mycordaapp/really-simple-serialisation/README.md

     - UUID
     - BigDecimal
 * kotlin data classes
+* MapOfAny (Map<String,Any?) where Any is restricted to the serialisable Types
 * enumerations
 * type safe list - *raw generic (e.g. List<String>) are banned to avoid problems with erasures*
 * exceptions